Sexually Transmitted Infections, by Gender

 Sources for this narrative:

-- Centers for Disease Control and Prevention.
-(2011).
-Sexually transmitted disease surveillance 2010.
-Atlanta, GA: Department of Health and Human Services.
-Retrieved from: http://www.cdc.gov/std/stats10/default.htm
+2. Centers for Disease Control and Prevention.
+(2023).
+Sexually transmitted disease surveillance 2021.
+Retrieved from: https://www.cdc.gov/std/statistics

 - How Children Are Faring